s-hertel/ansible/docs/docsite/rst/user_guide/collections_using.rst

    ...
    Verifying 'my_namespace.my_collection:1.0.0'.
-   Installed collection found at '/path/to/ansible_collections/my_namespace/my_collection/' Remote collection found at 'https://galaxy.ansible.com/download/my_namespace-my_collection-1.0.0.tar.gz' Successfully verified that checksums for 'my_namespace.my_collection:1.0.0' match the remote collection
+   Installed collection found at '/path/to/ansible_collections/my_namespace/my_collection/' Validating against collection found at 'https://galaxy.ansible.com/download/my_namespace-my_collection-1.0.0.tar.gz' Successfully verified that checksums for 'my_namespace.my_collection:1.0.0' match the remote collection

 If you have a pre-release or non-latest version of a collection installed you should include the specific version to verify.
 If the version is omitted, the installed collection is verified against the latest version available on the server.